fandreuz/BisPy/joss-paper/paper.md

   depends on how much the maximum bisimulation changes due to the modification).

-Our implementations have been tested and documented deeply; moreover we splitted the algorithms in smaller functions, which we preferred over having a monolithic block of code in order to improve readability and testability.
+Our implementations have been tested and documented deeply; moreover we split the algorithms into smaller functions, which we preferred over having a monolithic block of code in order to improve readability and testability.
 This kind of modularity allowed us to reuse functions across multiple algorithms, since several procedures are shared (e.g., $\texttt{split}$, or the computation